20 Dreams: A Therapy Tool

 To finish the session do the same exercise with pile 1.
 If there are no images on pile 1 then be curious about it and wonder with the client what possible images from pile 4 might help them to achieve the beginnings of feeling sociable and comfortable.

-In the following session you may want to ask the client if any images have stayed with them, or indeed revisit and continue the exploration of their different states over a number of sessions.
+In the following session you may want to ask the client if any images have stayed with them, or indeed revisit and continue the exploration of their different states over several sessions.

-For example, "I feel like the crawling man today" or "a part of me went up in a hot air ballon when you said that."
+For example, "I feel like the crawling man today" or "a part of me went up in a hot air balloon when you said that."